2011 Little League World Series qualification: Europe

 The tournament took place in Kutno, Poland on July 22–29.

 Japan

-The first two round of the tournament was held on July 2, and the remaining three rounds were played on July 9.
+The first two rounds of the tournament were held on July 2, and the remaining three rounds were played on July 9.
 All games were played in Tokyo.

 Latin America

 The tournament took place in San José, Costa Rica on July 16–23.

 Mexico

 The tournament took place in Mexicali, Baja California on July 24–30.

 Middle East-Africa

 The tournament took place in Kutno, Poland on July 13–16.